High Welfare Matching Markets via Descending Price: General Bids

 In this example, any single player cannot deviate alone to improve her welfare.
 However, any pair of bidders sharing an edge can coordinate a deviation together and guarantee themselves higher welfare.
-This pairwise deviation for improved welfare mirrors \emph{stability}, a key concept in matching algorithm design.
+This suggests that the bad equilibrium profile lacks \emph{stability}, a key concept in matching algorithm design.